carterbox/test-labeler/README.md

     deactivate GitHub actions
 ```

-_Note_: THe blue part is proposed and not actually integrated yet.
+_Note_: The blue part is proposed and not actually integrated yet.